eosnewyork/eossnapshots.io/PublicWebsite/content/FAQ/_index.md

 #### How are these files generated?

-1. A sever side plugin running within nodeos writes to a log file every time an account is created.
+1. A sever side plugin runs within nodeos and writes to a log file every time an account is created.
-2. A nightly script then runs between 00:01 - 01:00 UTC through that list and collects information about each account.
+2. A script runs each night between 00:01 - 01:00 UTC that collects information about each new account.
 2.1 Only accounts created before midnight that day are considered.
-2.2 Account Balance + EOS Staked against CPU + EOS Staked against Network + Any EOS pending return to the account via refund/unstaking.
+2.2 Total Account Balance == EOS Staked against CPU + EOS Staked against Network + Any EOS pending return to the account via refund/unstaking.

-#### This seems like a lot of work, can't I just export the voters table?
+#### This seems like a lot of work, why can't I just export the voters table?

-A common mistake is thinking that a command like this, will return all accounts
+A common mistake is thinking that this command will return all accounts.
 ```
 cleos get table eosio eosio voters -l 100
 ```
-Users calling this command will observe that there are entries in the table where that account has NOT voted.
+Users calling this command will observe that there are account entries in the table that have NOT voted.

-So the natural assumption is that the table contains all accounts, those that have NOT voted + those that have.
+The natural assumption is that the table contains all accounts, those that have NOT voted + those that have.

-Unfortunately, this is incorrect since as soon as an account has staked EOS, they will show in this table.
+This is incorrect, as soon as an account has staked EOS they will show in this table.
 Since all the Genesis users had their EOS tokens staked, they all show up in this voters table.
 But, any account created after the Genesis launch of the network that had not staked their EOS tokens and voted, will not be listed in this table.

 At the time of writing (July 29, 2018) our tool exports 273,634 accounts.
 This is 69,488 more records than the current voter table.

 {{% notice warning %}}
-If you're using the voter table as the source of data for your airdrop, about 70,000 accounts will miss out on your airdrop.
+If you're using the voter table as the source of data for your airdrop, you will miss ~70,000 accounts
 {{% /notice %}}

 #### Should I airdrop to ALL the accounts in the provided files?

-Our main consideration is the fact that these also contain records for system accounts.
+Please note that these snapshots also contain system accounts.
 These can be identified by "eosio.*"

 {{% notice info %}}
 The below accounts are system accounts.
 Most users of the data will want to exclude eosio.*